Serruhb/InvoicingProcessImprovementWithAirtable/README.md

 **Inv_Proc_V.1.0** ~ March 2020
 #### High-Level Process - V.1.0

-1.)
-Report extracted
+1. Report extracted /n
-2.)
-Then updated, corrected, and edited manually by 6 - 12 individuals.
+2. Then updated and edited manually by 6 - 12 individuals.
-3.)
-Report then transformed and loaded into airtable.
+3. Report then transformed and loaded into airtable.

 **Inv_Proc_V.1.8** ~ June 2020 ~ vba script was created for 1 contract type out of 10.
+#### High-Level Process - V.1.0

+1. Report extracted
+2. Shared file manually updated and edited.
+3. Report then transformed and loaded into airtable.

 ###### **VBA Script to Create Template**
 ``` Sub CostPay()